buttercup/file-interface/README.md

 Install by running: `npm install @buttercup/file-interface --save`

+### Environment support

+This library supports NodeJS version 8 and above.
+It is not transpiled and uses commonjs2 style modules.

 ## Usage

 An interface is created when required, once you have the necessary components for the interface to function: